EmilCodes/ForceOpen/README.md

 # forceopen
-removes the ?forcedownload=1 from URLs.
+removes ?forcedownload=1 from URLs.

 Originally designed and currently works for the domains listed below:

-moodle.org
+* moodle.org

-technion.ac.il
+* technion.ac.il